TimoKats/pylan/misc/docs.md

 - Subtract(schedule, value)
 - Multiply(schedule, value)
 - Divide(schedule, value)
-- AddGrow(schedule for addition, addition value, schedule for multiplication, multiply value)
+- AddGrow(schedule for addition, addition value, schedule for multiplication, multiply value):
-    - *AddGrow adds a value that can be {de,in}creased over time based on another schedule.*
+  Adds a value that can be {de,in}creased over time based on another schedule.

-Note, all implementations have the following optional parameters: __start_date__ (str or datetime with the minimum date for the pattern to start), __end_date__ (str or datetime, max date for the pattern), __offset_start__ (str, offsets each occurence of the pattern based on the start date).

 ```python
 >>> dividends = AddGrow("90d", 100, "1y", 1.1)